FAQ

 Do I need to install Docker, kubectl, helm, etc.?

-Section titled âDo I need to install Docker, kubectl, helm, etc.?âDocker is required for local cluster creation (the Docker provider).
-KSail embeds kubectl, helm, kind, k3d, flux, and argocd as Go libraries, so you donât need to install them separately.
+Section titled âDo I need to install Docker, kubectl, helm, etc.?âDocker is required for local cluster creation.
+KSail embeds kubectl, helm, kind, k3d, vcluster, flux, and argocd as Go librariesâno separate installation needed.
+For Hetzner cloud clusters, you need a Hetzner account and API token.

 How do I update KSail?